Thank you for wishing to support QSA’s work.

-Post - Cheques can be made payable to Quaker Social Action and posted to QSA, 17 Old Ford Road, London, E2 9PJ.
+Post - Cheques can be made payable to Quaker Social Action and posted to Freepost QSA (no address or stamp required).
 Please note: due to the team working from home, we are unable to acknowledge and process your gift as quickly as we usually would.
 If you can, please make a donation online.
 Thank you.

 Giving in memory of a loved one

 If you would like to donate to QSA in memory of a loved one we are able to receive donations through any of the above methods, or via Memory Giving.

 Please see our dedicated page about leaving a legacy to QSA.

 Fundraise for us

 Please see our dedicated page on fundraising for QSA.